microsoft/photo-inspector/README.md

 * 2.0: Project converted to Silverlight 8.1
   - High resolution photos are saved to Camera Roll instead of local storage
   - Photo grid shows all photos from Camera Roll
+  - Updated to the latest Nokia Imaging SDK version 1.2.151

 * 1.3: Fourth public release of Photo Inspector
   - Updated to the latest Nokia Imaging SDK version 1.1.177